-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 6.1 What is the typical timetable for an offer?
 What are the key milestones in this timetable?

-The Bermuda Stock Exchange (BSX) regulations provide that a listed issuer must ensure equality of treatment for all holders of listed securities of the same class, but do not otherwise regulate the process for a tender offer or other M&A transaction.
+The BSX regulations provide that a listed issuer must ensure equality of treatment for all holders of listed securities of the same class, but do not otherwise regulate the process for a tender offer or other M&A transaction.
 The Companies Act, the target's bye-laws and the rules of any other stock exchange on which the target is listed will specify any necessary rules regarding notice of shareholder meetings and other timing matters.

-At a minimum, the Companies Act requires seven days' notice before any shareholder meeting.
+At a minimum, the Companies Act requires five days' notice before any shareholder meeting.
 In addition, the notice provisions discussed in question 1.2 will apply to squeeze-outs.

 6.2 Can a buyer build up a stake in the target before and/or during the transaction process?
 What disclosure obligations apply in this regard?